 €57,48 €47,50 hors TVA

-Thrombocytopenia or macrothrombocytopenia (MTC) is an inherited disorder that is characterized by a reduced number of blood platelets (thrombocytes).
+Thrombocytopenia or macrothrombocytopenia (MTC) is a hereditary disorder characterized by a reduced number of blood platelets (thrombocytes), many of which are enlarged.

 10 working days